Bankruptcy Exemptions Attorney in Portland, Oregon

 Regardless of the filing chapter, a bankruptcy filing will stay on your credit report for several years.
 It will affect your credit score and ability to get credit after bankruptcy.
 However, filing bankruptcy can help tremendously with debt settlement and make your life less stressful.

-A bankruptcy exemption allows you to keep certain properties and assets safe in bankruptcy, such as a car, professional tools, clothes, and retirement accounts.
-If an asset is exempt from bankruptcy, you no longer have to worry about a bankruptcy trustee taking and selling your properties for your creditor.
+A bankruptcy exemption is a law that allows you to keep certain property and assets safe in bankruptcy, such as a car, professional tools, clothes, and retirement accounts.
+If an asset is exempt from bankruptcy, you no longer have to worry about a bankruptcy trustee taking and selling that asset to pay your creditor.

 Know more about bankruptcy exemptions by connecting with a reliable Portland bankruptcy attorney.
-To know more about Oregon bankruptcy exemtions, reach out to us by scheduling a consultation with our Oregon bankruptcy attorney or call us at 503-852-9047.
+To know more about Oregon bankruptcy exemtions, reach out to us by scheduling a case evaluation with our Oregon bankruptcy attorney or call us at 503-852-9047.

 An Overview of the Bankruptcy Procedure

-Being in serious debt is a big problem, and filing for bankruptcy may be the best way to rebuild your financial future.
-Depending on the specific circumstance of the bankrupt individual, filing for bankruptcy can help stop foreclosure, repossession, and wage garnishment.
+Being in serious debt is a big problem, and filing for bankruptcy may be the best way to “hit the reset button” and rebuild your financial future.
+Depending on the specific circumstances, filing for bankruptcy can help stop foreclosure, repossession, and wage garnishment.
 Additionally, a creditor of a debt included in the bankruptcy discharge cannot even contact the debtor for repayment after bankruptcy proceedings are finalized.

-Oregon bankruptcy exemptions are primarily found in the Oregon Revised Statutes or ORS.
-These are particularly applicable to bankruptcy declarations involving filers who have lived in Oregon for at least two years before filing.
+In Oregon, an individual filing bankruptcy can elect EITHER the federal bankruptcy exemptions – found in the Bankruptcy Code or Oregon bankruptcy found in the Oregon Revised Statutes or ORS.
+For some people who have not lived continuously in Oregon for the last two years, it gets even more complicated as Oregon law may not apply and the law of some other state may control.
 In terms of filing chapters, these apply to both Chapter 7 liquidation bankruptcy and Chapter 13 reorganization bankruptcy.
 In general, under the ORS, there is no distinction between these two common bankruptcy chapters.

 When declaring bankruptcy in Oregon, it is best to seek legal advice from a professional who can explain all relevant bankruptcy laws to you.
 At Michael D. O’Brien & Associates, our Oregon bankruptcy lawyers are committed to helping people get relief from their debt, relief from foreclosures or garnishments, and get back on track to success.